mhtvsSFrpHdE/yet-another-gpu-partition-guide/Solutions/FinalFantasyXIV/FinalFantasyXIV.md

 tearing happens on image level instead of monitor level
 Set virtual monitor refresh rate double of FPS limiter resolved this
 These issue didn't exist on FFXIV 7.1
+### Solution 2
+- If want to use RTSS limiter in Reflex mode anyway, allow game to use vertical sync
+by set Use the 3D application setting
+the game doesn't work well when reflex injected and Vulkan without vsync at the same time
+- Don't use in-game frame limiter

 ## How to start the game
 - Press Win+P shortcut, ensure running in Extend mode